 From the land to its hidden core: that’s how the San Silvestro Archaeological Mining Park was born.
 Located at the gates of the municipality of Campiglia Marittima, it encompasses an area of 450 hectares, which can be visited along many signposted routes, mining tunnels and an original medieval village, founded almost a thousand years ago by miners.
 Even the heart of the earth can be explored, that is, the Temperino mines, where sulphur, copper, lead, silver and iron were once extrcted.
 Running even further back in time, atop the promontory in Piombino, the Baratti and Populonia Archaeological Park conserves the remains of its namesake city, which was originally Etruscan and later Roman.
 Lastly, three museums preserve the traces of the local culture, from the Etruscan period in the Populonia Archaeological Museum to the Middle Ages in the Museums in Castello, mediaeval ceramics in Piombino and the Fortress in Campiglia.

 A week outdoors in the Val di Cornia is synonymous with an experience in close contact with nature and the land, enriched by the charm of the Tuscan landscape and bestowed with a variety of natural environments that this Tuscan corner can offer to the attentive and curious visitor.
+The point of departure of each excursion must be reached by car.

 For information on opening hours and ticket fees: parchivaldicornia.it